dkruyt/Huawei_FatAP_Grafana/README.md

 ### Huawei_FatAP_Grafana

-A templated Dashboard for Huawei Fat WLAN AP in Grafan
+A templated Dashboard for Huawei Fat WLAN AP in Grafana

 Dependencies InfluxDB as the time-series database and Telegraf as the collector should be installed.